 In addition to her work on gender and the market economy she is also a member of the SPARK leadership team, an interdisciplinary activist movement pushing back on the sexualization of girls in the media.
 Prior to her PhD work she founded the Parents as Leaders leadership development program in West Philadelphia, and served as a social work research fellow for the Homeless Health Initiative at The Children’s Hospital of Philadelphia.

-Dr. Baker currently teaches Social Policy at Hunter College’s Silberman School of Social Work and has more than 10 years of social work experience with women and girls in low-income neighborhoods, schools and housing services.
+Dr. Baker has more than 10 years of social work experience with women and girls in low-income neighborhoods, schools and housing services.
 She holds a BSW from Cairn University, an MSW from the University of Pennsylvania, and a Masters of Philosophy from the CUNY Graduate Center.
-An avid outdoor athlete, Amy can often be found training for ultramarathon trail races and triathlons in her home state of Pennsylvania.
-She can be reached at either firstname.lastname@example.org or email@example.com.
+An avid outdoor athlete, Amy can often be found enjoying the mountains in her home state of Wyoming.
+She can be reached at either email@example.com or firstname.lastname@example.org.
 A CV can be provided upon request.